 It is also not advised to do it during monsoon season, but it remains officially open during the monsoon.

 The best time to do Hampta Pass trek is the months of May, June and September.

 What To Expect During The Hampta Pass Trek

 Speaking of the landscapes, expect a lot of waterfalls, rock walls and lakes on the way.

 A large portion of the walk will take you through a rhododendron and pinewood forest.
-As you exit Hampta Valley and start nearing Lahaul and Spiti, the valley comparatively widens, with very little green spaces.
+As you exit Hampta Valley and start nearing Lahaul and Spiti, the valley comparatively widens, with very little greenery.
 Expect more dusty and rocky mountain structures (similar to what you find near Keylong during Manali to Leh journey) in Lahaul and Spiti.
 Check these Spiti Valley photos for more on what to expect from the landscapes.

 You may also come across some rare wildlife on this route, including leopards, Ibex, Himalayan brown bear, Musk Deer, and the Himalayan blue sheep.